 A prerequisite for participation in the Project is that the Student enters into this Agreement regarding his/her participation in a research project.
 This Agreement governs the Students’ obligations for participation in the Project and the rights of the Parties.

-This Agreement includes NMBUs IPR-regulations applicable at all times.
+This Agreement includes NMBU’s IPR-regulations applicable at all times.

 NMBU’s «Guidelines for administration of intellectual property rights and physical material in third party relationships», enacted by the University Board, last updated 12.06.2014